alperg/github-browser/README.md

 # github-browser
-A simple app to browse github repos for an coount
+A simple app to browse github repos for an account